 Assistant Law Librarian at Harris County Law Library

-Heather joined the Harris County Law Library staff in 2016 after working in an academic law library setting for more than 10 years, and enjoys helping library users locate the resources they need to address their legal concerns.
+Heather joined the Harris County Law Library staff in 2016 after working in an academic law library setting for more than 10 years.
+She enjoys sharing information and helping library users locate the resources they need to address their legal concerns.

 Joseph D. Lawson